GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 	var target_velocity = direction * speed
 	_velocity += (target_velocity - _velocity) * friction
 	_velocity = move_and_slide(_velocity)
 ```

-You can use a steering behavior not only for approaching the target point but also for accelerating upto the maximum speed.
-For a more in-depth study of steering behaviors, go and check out our [intro to steering behaviors](https://www.gdquest.com/tutorial/godot/2d/intro-to-steering-behaviors/).
+You can use a steering behavior not only to smoothly arrive to a target point but also to accelerate and deccelerate gradually.

-## Bonus!
-Setting up the Scenes to Test Different Movements
+These behaviors are commonly used for AI but also in arcade racing games, and much more.

+To learn more about steering behaviors, check out our [free intro to steering behaviors in Godot]({{< ref "tutorial/godot/2d/intro-to-steering-behaviors/_index.md" >}}).

+## Bonus: loading different scenes with a keyboard shortcut

+In the open-source demo we prepared for you, you can load different mini-game scenes by pressing <kbd>1</kbd>, <kbd>2</kbd>, or <kbd>3</kbd> on your keyboard.
+Here's how we achieved that, as a bonus.

 There are three scenes to test all the movements with a similar structure but changing the player node.
 These scenes are composed of an instantiated scene (_Level1_) with some obstacles, a _Sprite_ for the level background and a _StaticBody2D_ to set the limits of the level.
 They have another instantiated scene (_SceneIndicator_) to show a title with the name of the movement we are testing.

 ![Scene structure for testing the movements](images/general_scene_nodes.png)

-And finally, they have 4 particle emitters to generate little white squares you see moving in the back (just for aesthetic reasons).
+And finally, they have four particle emitters to generate little white squares you see moving in the back (just for aesthetic reasons).

 ![Scene structure for testing the movements](images/general_scene.png)

-We have changed the background default color of the scene, you can do this in _Project -> Project Settings... -> Rendering -> Environment -> Default Clear Color_.
+We have changed the background default color of the scene.
+You can do this in _Project -> Project Settings... -> Rendering -> Environment -> Default Clear Color_.

 ![Scene of a test level](images/background_color.png)